nischi/MMM-Face-Reco-DNN/README.md

-# Face Recognition with Open CV and Deep Neural Network
+# Face Recognition with Open CV and Deep Neural Network (WORK IN PROGRESS)

 ## Tutorial